thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 An **Identifier** type is a unique ID assigned to a node within the OPC-UA server.
 It is used to directly reference specific nodes without navigating through the namespace hierarchy.

-The Identifier type in the OPC-UA connector configuration can be used in various forms to uniquely reference nodes in the OPC-UA server's address space.
+The Identifier type in the OPC-UA connector configuration can take various forms to uniquely reference nodes in the OPC-UA server's address space.
 Identifiers can be of different types, such as numeric (`i`), string (`s`), byte string (`b`), and GUID (`g`).
 Below is an explanation of each identifier type with examples.